JackSzwergold/Writing/memories/Hanging Out in TriBeCa in the 1970s.md

 My mom and dad looked at each other, looked at me and told me to stay “Right here…” meaning up front.
 I nodded a humble child-like “Yes…” and with that they walked to the back of the factory where that guy was.

-I meandered around up front, not wandering too far out of sight of my parents, but not really standing still either.
+I stood around, but also meandered around up front; not wandering too far out of sight of my parents, but not really standing still either.
 I peered around and peeked around to see what I could see.
-I was a kid so I was looking for some cool stuff to shove in my pocket, but all I saw were miscellaneous things like screws, nails, sewing machine needs and old-school cans of oil.
-Nothing worth much of anything to me.
+I was a kid so I was also looking for some cool stuff to shove in my pocket.
+But all I saw were miscellaneous things like screws, nails, sewing machine realted items and old-school tin cans of oil.
+Nothing worth much of anything to me or any other kid.

 I heard looked back down the aisle to my parents talking to the factory guy.
 I could hear them speak to him in Yiddish and saw lots of gesticulation.
 Hand motions and such.
 The discussion was passionate but not crazy or angry.
 Clearly some kind of negotiation.